Digital DPIA (Data Protection Impact Assessment)

-Crucially, we want to work in a cross-sector collaboration with key partners to develop a product which is fit for purpose for multiple organisations across Local Authorities, CCGs, NHS, Universities, Housing Associations etc and ensures a national approach to the data requirements which avoids organisational silos.
+Crucially, we’ll be working with key partners including NHSX, the Information and Records Management Society and Act Now Training to develop a product which is fit for purpose for multiple organisations.
+The cross-sector collaboration will include Local Authorities, CCGs, NHS, Universities, Housing Associations et al to ensure a national approach to the data requirements which avoids organisational silos.
 We want your input to help shape the requirements for this, to keep the users central to our development and to overcome the challenges a unified approach can bring.

 We are passionate about this project and about the benefits a tool like this will deliver.
 These are some of the benefits we have identified:

-- Embed a ‘privacy by design’ project approach
+- Embed a ‘Data Protection By Design and Default’ project approach

 - Saves time and delivers efficiencies